Computer Architecture: A Quantitative Approach

 - Data representation; mostly integers and floating point (but some others data types)

-- How arithmetic operations are performed on these representations.
+- How addition is performed on these representations.

 - A hardware control unit for MIPS.